alexdsbreslav/quicklooks/how_to_use_quicklook/build_chart_skeleton.md

 ![default](https://github.com/alexdsbreslav/quicklook/blob/master/images/build_chart_skeleton/default.png)

-## Add a title, x-axis label, and y-axis label
+## Step 2: Add a title, x-axis label, and y-axis label.
 Simply add text in between the quotation marks!
 Notice the `\n` in the ylabel.
 This is how you indicate a line break.
 ```python
 chart_skeleton = quicklook.build_chart_skeleton(style = 'default', size = 'default',